-The guidelines should recognise dialogue as equally valuable means for companies to strengthen the trust of their investors and stakeholders, and leverage the improvements of companies' internal practices by making it part of the PDCA management cycle.
-Dialogue is a powerful tool to foster a culture of risk management and innovation, whereby companies can exchange views on potential future risks as well as explore collaborative opportunities.
-Many private initiatives are in the making at the international level to forge cost effective and meaningful collaborative dialogues.
+- Emphasise dialogue in policies as an equally valuable means for companies to strengthen the trust of their investors and stakeholders, and leverage the improvements of companies' internal practices by incorporating dialogue into the PDCA management cycle.
+Dialogue is a powerful tool in fostering a culture of risk management and innovation, whereby companies across different cultures can exchange views on potential future risks as well as explore collaborative opportunities; - Foster innovation and growth by motivating companies to integrate CSR into daily business to become more innovative and competitive in the global context, including through open exchanges among stakeholders, partner countries or regions, governments and suppliers; - Approach non-financial reporting not from a compliance mindset, but by building meaningful channels for companies and investors to discuss value creating processes.